How to Prepare for Your Investment Banking Summer Internship in Less Than 8 Hours

 If You Have More Time: Build a simple 3-statement model and valuation for the company.

-3) Read a Few Pitch Books and Read Up on Deals in Your Sector
+3) Read a Few Pitch Books and Learn About Deals in Your Sector

 You also need to familiarize yourself with general market trends, key metrics, and the vocabulary of your sector.

 There’s a simple solution for that: our collection of articles on different groups in investment banking, all of which have links to pitch books and presentations.